apparel

 Challenge Walk fashion and what to wear

-Written by Brooke on July 5, 2010 at 7:30 am
+Written by on Jul 5, 2010

 I believe that when you look good, you feel good, and during our weekend full of walking, every little bit of "feel good" helps!
 Courtesy my mom, here are some guidelines to help you choose comfortable apparel on the route and in training, followed by my own suggestions: